brooklynrail/brooklynrail-platform/content/events/2020/09/anti-prison-activism-in-california-a-conversation-with-pete-brook.md

   state.
 people:
   - person: pete-brook
-    event_bio: >-
-      Pete Brook is a writer and curator interested in social justice and the politics of visual culture.
-He writes and edits Prison Photography, a website that analyzes imagery produced within, and about, prisons, with a focus on the American prison industrial complex.
-Prison Photography has been recognized as one of the best photography blogs by LIFE.com, The British Journal of Photography, and The Daily Beast.

-       Pete has lectured internationally on the topic of photography, taught art in prisons, volunteered with Books To Prisoners and served as a board member with University Beyond Bars, a prison college education non-profit.
-His work has been featured by The New York Times, The British Journal of Photography, Kickstarter, Featureshoot, Seattle Weekly, and Dvafoto.
-He has curated multiple shows including, Non Sufficient Funds, Vermillion Gallery, Seattle, WA (Apr 2010); Cruel and Unusual, Noorderlicht Gallery, Holland (Feb-Apr 2012) which later traveled to Amsterdam, New York, Sydney and Ireland; The Depository Of Unwanted Photographs, Photoville, New York (Sept.
-2013); Seen But Not Heard, Kulturni Centar Belgrada, Belgrade, Serbia (Dec, 2013); and Status Update, Catchlight/SOMArts (Nov, 2015).
-Pete is an editor and writer for Vantage and lives in San Francisco, CA..
+    event_bio: Pete Brook is a writer, curator and educator focused on prisons, photos, and power.
+In 2008, he founded the website Prison Photography to bring together research and writing that unpacks issues of procedure, visibility, distribution and art in imagery as it emerges from the U.S. prison system.
+Pete has curated multiple exhibitions, including Prison Obscura (2014–2016) that brought together images about mass incarceration that were created outside of the documentary tradition.
+Pete’s writing has been published by Aperture, The Atlantic, ICP, The Marshall Project, Time, Truthout, Wired and others.
+In 2018, Pete was awarded the W. Eugene Smith Fund’s Howard Chapnick Award and a grant from the Pulitzer Center for Crisis Reporting for his work teaching history of photography in San Quentin State Prison.
+Pete teaches at California State University, Sacramento.
 poets:
   - person: mona-kareem
     event_bio: "Mona Kareem is the author of three poetry collections, and most